 Most children are toilet trained, at least during the daytime by this age.
-If your child is not, use an approach that encourages him to make the decision to use the potty.
-You know your child is ready to be toilet training when he is dry for periods of ~2 hours, knows the difference between wet and dry, and can pull his bottoms up and down, wants to learn, and can indicate when a bowel movement is coming.
-You can bring books to the potty, elevate his feet, and always praise attempts whether or not they were successful.
+If your child is not, use an approach that encourages them to make the decision to use the potty.
+You know your child is ready to be toilet training when they are dry for periods of ~2 hours, knows the difference between wet and dry, and can pull their bottoms up and down, wants to learn, and can indicate when a bowel movement is coming.
+You can bring books to the potty, elevate their feet, and always praise attempts whether or not they were successful.
 Choose pants that are easy to remove.
-When your child indicates he is ready, place him on the potty every 1-2 hours in a relaxing environment.
+When your child indicates they are ready, place them on the potty every 1-2 hours in a relaxing environment.
 Many children enjoy a special trip to buy "big kid" underwear when they feel ready to stop using diapers during the day.
 This is a common age for kids to explore their genitals.
 It is completely normal, but you may want to teach your child when and where it is appropriate.